 Delio describes our experience of our chaotic and evolving world.
 There is an emotional tug and pull around issues, from reparations for indigenous people to expanding our understanding of sexual identity, recognizing systemic racism, etc. These issues create both opportunities for healing and also for polarizing cultural realities.
 Pope Francis's dictum: "We are not emerging the same and are faced with choosing how to move forward," is powerful because the solutions must encompass both realities.
 The Mayo Clinic, originally a group of traveling doctors, one of whom was named Mayo, opened their first building in 1914, their first moonshot.
-Mayo Clinic, founded by the Sisters of St. Francis and the Mayo Brothers, created a hospital after one of the worst tornados in Rochester, Minnesota's history.
+Mayo Clinic, founded by the Sisters of St. Francis and the Mayo

+Brothers, created a hospital after one of the worst tornados in Rochester, Minnesota's history.
 It seemed illogical and budgetarily not feasible, yet it became a reality through perseverance.
 It was rooted in the founding purpose, which remains even today; a century later, every decision and action focuses on its core direction of "Patients first, research and education."
 These core principles have become institutionally embodied, from patient care to the architecture, landscaping, and programs they offer.
+Mayo was founded on the same principles as our current moonshot ventures.

-Today that mission is grounded in three essential ingredients: the ability to think as a pioneer, the creation of a culture of risktaking and learning, and alianment through collaboration.
+Today that mission is grounded in three essential ingredients: the ability to think as a pioneer, the creation of a culture of risk-taking and learning, and alignment through collaboration.